wp-plugins/threewp-broadcast/readme.txt

 1. The plugin is network enabled
 2. Your user level has broadcast access (Broadcast access role)
 3. Your user has write access to more than this blog (see Admin settings > Maintenenace > View blog access).
-Or use the All Blogs premium plugin to access all blogs.
+Or use the All Blogs control plugin to access all blogs.
 4. The correct post type(s) have been selected
 5. <em>User & Blog Settings</em> is not set to hide the meta box from the user / role / blog